Disclaimer: This is Untrue.

 *

-"Gospel of Philip in Wikipedia"
+"Gospel of Philip on Wikipedia"

 https://en.wikipedia.org/wiki/Gospel_of_Philip